BC Transmission Corporation: Projects

 BCTC initiated several major projects and initiatives during its existence:

 Vancouver Island Transmission Reinforcement

 The Vancouver Island Transmission Reinforcement project involved the replacement of aging 138kV AC submarine cables across the Strait of Georgia and Trincomali Channel with new 230 kV AC cables, as well as the replacement of the overhead sections of the route between Arnott Substation in Delta and Vancouver Island Terminal near Duncan, and the associated voltage conversions.
-The project is notable due to the extensive public opposition to BC Hydro using it's existing Rights of Way in Delta and on Saltspring Island.
+The project is notable due to the extensive public opposition to BC Hydro using its existing Rights of Way in Delta and on Saltspring Island.
 Opposition was so intense that Government of BC instructed BCTC and BC Hydro to offer to purchase the properties of the opposing landowners in Delta.
 After the project BC Hydro then sold the properties to new owners (once the new lines had been installed).

 Control Center Replacement

 BC Hydro's legacy control centres (one system control center on Burnaby Mountain, and four regional control centres at locations around the province) were constructed in the 1960s and were aging, and BCTC's project replaced all five with two new, fully-redundant, seismically reinforced, and modernized control centres.
 The former system control center building on Burnaby Mountain is now part of the Simon Fraser University campus, and as of 2019 was being used to house the university's supercomputer.
 The building is in a modern architectural style, and has also been used as a set in various films, including the Halo 4: Forward Unto Dawn series.